-Predictors of postpartum pelvic joint pain identified among working womenDecember 4th, 2012 in Health /
+Predictors of postpartum pelvic joint pain identified among working womenDecember 4, 2012 in Medicine & Health / Health

 A new study of working women has identified factors during pregnancy and postpartum that can predict pain in the joints that comprise the pelvic girdle.
 While 90 percent of working women in the Netherlands return to work after the birth of their first child, health issues during the postpartum period often require sick leave.
 Chief among these health issues is pelvic girdle pain (PGP).

 "It is important to identify predictors for postpartum PGP, because physicians, obstetricians, midwives, and employers could use them to identify women at risk for PGP and develop and implement preventive measures," says lead investigator Mireille N.M. van Poppel, EMGO Institute for Health and Care Research, VU University Medical Centre, Amsterdam.
 "These professionals can also give extra guidance aimed at the prevention of PGP during pregnancy or in the early postpartum period to women at risk for developing postpartum PGP."